plone/training/docs/effective-volto/addons/customlistingtemplate.md

 # Create a custom Listing block variation

-The Listing block is one of the most versatile blocks, and driver to many of Volto's more "advanced" technologies, such as variations.
+The Listing block is one of the most versatile blocks, and a driver to many of Volto's more "advanced" technologies, such as variations.

 It can be shaped into many forms, such as sliders, carousels, cards and more.